mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 One of the things I did to free up time for the push to 3PL was to increase prices.

+In economics, the "elasticity" of a product is how sensitive consumers are to its price.
+Uber rides are a good example of an elastic product.
+If rides are cheap, you'll pay for the convenience, but if prices go up 10x, you'll probably take public transportation instead.

+When I increased TinyPilot's price to slow down sales volume, it accidentally yielded interesting data about the elasticity of TinyPilot's demand:

 | Time Period       | Voyager 2a USB-C Price | Voyager 2a USB-C Sales | Voyager 2a PoE Price | Voyager 2a PoE Sales |
 | ----------------- | ---------------------- | ---------------------- | -------------------- | -------------------- |
 | Feb.
 13 - Mar.
 6  | $379                   | 110 (5.0/day)          | $478                 | 29 (1.3/day)         |